A categorical invariant for cubic threefolds: Introduction

 By the correspondence mentioned above, one can then forget about $X$ and just study the cubic hypersurface $Y$.
 In particular, the problem of $\cat{T}_X$ being a good invariant translates into the problem of $\cat{T}_Y$ being a good isomorphism invariant of $Y$.
 The main result of this paper (conjectured by Kuznetsov in \cite{Kuz1}) gives a complete answer to this question and can be regarded as the categorical version of the classical Clemens-Griffiths-Tyurin Torelli Theorem for cubic threefolds:

 \begin{thm} Two cubic threefolds $Y_1$ and $Y_2$ are isomorphic if and only if $\cat{T}_{Y_1}$ and $\cat{T}_{Y_2}$ are equivalent triangulated categories. \end{thm}

-Since the Picard group of a cubic threefold is free of rank one, then $Y_1\cong Y_2$ clearly implies that $\cat{T}_{Y_1}\cong\cat{T}_{Y_2}$.
-To prove the only non-trivial implication of Theorem \ref{conj:Kuzne3folds}, we will follow an idea of Kuznetsov \cite{Kuz1}, which can be roughly summarized as follows: The ideal sheaves $I_l$ of lines $l$ in $Y$ are all inside the category $\cat{T}_Y$.
-We will define a stability condition on $\cat{T}_Y$ in such a way that any stable object in $\cat{T}_Y$ numerically equivalent to $I_l$ is actually isomorphic to some $I_{l'}$.
-In such a way, the Fano surface of lines $F(Y)$ of $Y$ is realized as a moduli space of stable objects in $\cat{T}_Y$ and it is possible to reconstruct the intermediate Jacobian $J(Y)$ of $Y$ from $\cat{T}_Y$ (being $J(Y)$ the Albanese variety of $F(Y)$).
-Theorem \ref{conj:Kuzne3folds} will then follow from the Torelli Theorem for cubic threefold \cite{CG}.
+Since the Picard group of a cubic threefold is free of rank one, an isomorphism $Y_1\cong Y_2$ clearly implies that $\cat{T}_{Y_1}\cong\cat{T}_{Y_2}$.
+To prove the non-trivial implication of Theorem \ref{conj:Kuzne3folds}, we follow an idea of Kuznetsov \cite{Kuz1}, which can be roughly summarized as follows.
+The ideal sheaves $I_l$ of lines $l$ in $Y$ are all inside the category $\cat{T}_Y$.
+We define a stability condition on $\cat{T}_Y$ in such a way that any stable object in $\cat{T}_Y$ numerically equivalent to $I_l$ is actually isomorphic to some $I_{l'}$.
+The Fano surface of lines $F(Y)$ of $Y$ is thus realized as a moduli space of stable objects in $\cat{T}_Y$ and it is possible to reconstruct the intermediate Jacobian $J(Y)$ of $Y$ from $\cat{T}_Y$ (being $J(Y)$ the Albanese variety of $F(Y)$).
+Theorem \ref{conj:Kuzne3folds} follows from this as a consequence of the Torelli Theorem for cubic threefolds \cite{CG}.

-Theorem \ref{conj:Kuzne3folds} can be also interpreted as a supporting evidence for a conjecture of Kuznetsov about the rationality of cubic fourfolds (i.e.\ smooth hypersurfaces of degree $3$ in $\PP^5$).
+Theorem \ref{conj:Kuzne3folds} can be also interpreted as supporting evidence for a conjecture of Kuznetsov about the rationality of cubic fourfolds (i.e., smooth hypersurfaces of degree $3$ in $\PP^5$).
 If $Y$ is such a fourfold, the results of \cite{Kuz1} yield another semi-orthogonal decomposition

-where $\ko_Y(i)$ and $\cat{T}_Y$ are defined as above.
-Notice that $\cat{T}_Y$ is a Calabi-Yau category of dimension $2$.
-Kuznetsov conjectures in \cite{Kuz3} that this category may encode a fundamental geometric property of the fourfold:
+where $\cat{T}_Y$ is a Calabi--Yau category of dimension $2$.
+Kuznetsov conjectures in \cite{Kuz3} that this category encodes a fundamental geometric property of the fourfold:

 \begin{conjecture} A cubic fourfold $Y$ is rational if and only if $\cat{T}_Y$ is equivalent to the derived category of a K3 surface. \end{conjecture}

 This conjecture can be regarded as a categorical counterpart in higher dimension of the construction of the intermediate Jacobian for a threefold.
 Indeed, according to \cite{CG}, the intermediate Jacobian becomes a birational invariant once one forgets all its irreducible factors coming from curves (and points).
 The category $\cat{T}_Y$ should have precisely the same flavor: after discarding the part coming from points, curves and surfaces, what remains is expected to be a birational invariant \cite{Kuz3}.
 Indeed, in the rational case, the category $\cat{T}_Y$ is not a birational invariant (see, for example, Proposition \ref{lem:rat}), while the expected birational invariant is trivial.